California Financial Assistance Programs.

 This program is offered to homeowners in Northern California, and low and moderate income households are eligible for a discount on their monthly water bills.
 Learn more on H2O Help to Others.

 California Homebuyer's Downpayment Assistance Program (CHDAP)

 The California Housing Finance Agency has a strong understanding of the desire of many people want to own their first home.
-They also realize how difficult that can be to do.
-That is why this program offers low interest rate first mortgage programs and also a variety of down payment assistance programs to eligible first-time home buyers.
+They also realize how difficult that can be to do in California.
+That is why this government assistance program offers low interest rate first mortgage programs and also a variety of down payment assistance programs to eligible first-time home buyers.
 877.922.5432

 Self-sufficiency, Job Training, and Referrals